-The South West Child Protection Procedures and Our Safeguarding Children Partnership (OSCP) for Devon https://ciossafeguarding.org.uk/scp
+The South West Child Protection Procedures and The Devon Children and Families partnership (DCFP).

-In accordance with the above procedures, the School carries out an annual audit of its Safeguarding provision (S175/157 Safeguarding Audit, requirement of the Education Act 2002 & 2006) and sends a copy to the Local Authority from which a report is submitted to OSCP. https://www.devon.gov.uk/eycs/for-providers/safeguarding/safeguarding-self-audits/
+In accordance with the above procedures, the School carries out an annual audit of its Safeguarding provision (S175/157 Safeguarding Audit, requirement of the Education Act 2002 & 2006) and sends a copy to the Local Authority from which a report is submitted to OSCP.

-This policy should also be read in conjunction with the following policies linked to safeguarding within the school which can include: (list the same but reformatted; adjust to suit your setting)
+This policy should also be read in conjunction with the following policies linked to safeguarding within the school which can include:

 - Anti-bullying

 - Online safety

 - Health and Safety

 - Visitors

 - Intimate care

-- Behaviour Management
+- Behaviour Management includes temporary/permanent exclusions and the need for a risk assessment and liaison with the LA

 - Confidentiality

 - Safer Recruitment

 - Whistleblowing

 - Radicalization

 - Equality and diversity

 - Physical Interventions

 - First Aid (including management of medical conditions)

-- Peer on Peer Abuse (this could include child on child sexual violence and sexual harassment (Part 5 of KCSIE), and 'up skirting'
+- Peer on Peer Abuse (this should include child on child sexual violence and sexual harassment (Part 5 of KCSIE), and 'up skirting' - Attendance - Staff behaviour policy (code of conduct including acceptable user policy and recognising and reporting low level concerns), keeping yourself safe - 1 to 1 working, - School security to include Lockdown/Critical Incident - Educational visits - Emotional Wellbeing and Mental Health

-- Attendance (including the expectation that carers provide at least 2 emergency contact numbers)

-- Staff behaviour policy including

-(code of conduct including acceptable

-user policy and keeping yourself safe -

-1 to 1 working)

-- School security to include Lockdown

-- Educational visits